limcuili/celery-task-queueing/README.md

 # Using Celery for Orchestrating Tasks

+## How to read this repo
+I have a Windows.
+I also have a Mac.
+So you're essentially going to get two (not great) repos in one.
+Mac directory: ./app
+Windows directory: everything else (because we need docker, it takes the main directory as well as the ./web)

+## A quick introduction of what I'm trying to do
 There are three main actions of using Celery, to be performed in this order:
 1. Establish a message transport (broker) - for this project, we will use Redis.
 2. Get workers ready to perform tasks given